 The team includes a full time nurse, a part-time psychiatrist (two days a week), and two part-time addiction councilors each working one day a week for the team.
-The psychiatrist also specializes in addiction problems, and also consults on physical/medical problems of the citizens.
+The psychiatrist also specializes in addiction problems, and consults on physical/medical problems of the citizens.

 The nurse describes how she sees all citizens shortly after their enrollment, to assess their need for health related support.
 She estimates that at the time of the interview she regularly sees about 20-30 of the citizens.
 Most of them she sees every second or third week, but at times there are citizens she visits almost on a daily basis, especially if they have acute sores.
-The psychiatrist assess that he has been in contact with about half the citizens attached to the team, and that at a given time he is in contact with about 15 citizens.
+The psychiatrist assesses that he has been in contact with about half the citizens attached to the team, and that at a given time he is in contact with about 15 citizens.
 The addiction councilor estimates that she currently has contact with 10 citizens, and so we may assume that the two addiction councilors altogether are in contact with about 20 citizens.
+However, as mentioned the number of citizens with contact with the addiction councilor has fallen toward the end of the observation period.